 UW Japan Scholarships and Fellowships

 Scholarships for Japan studies are available to JSIS and other UW students (unless otherwise noted) including international students.
 See the following descriptions for details.
-The application window is for summer 2021 and for the 2021-22 school year for the funding opportunities listed below.
-GO HERE TO APPLY during application window.
+Also see the JSIS Funding Resources for full list of resources for undergraduate and graduate students across the UW, with some also open to UW Bothell and Tacoma students.

 Ayako Betty Murakami Scholarship in Japan Studies